 - What treatment is best for me?

-- Will the hidradenitis suppurativa go away on its own?
+- Will I always have HS or will it go away on its own?

 Copyright © American Academy of Family Physicians